inadeqtfuturs/site/content/blog/01-programmatic-menu.md

 )
 ```

 StaticQuery is doing the majority of the heavy lifting here.
-We're filtering all of our markdown files for anything that's listed as a "page," and then ordering them by `frontmatter.menuItem`.
+We're filtering all of our markdown files for anything that's listed as a 'page,' and then ordering them by `frontmatter.menuItem`.
 Any page that doesn't define a menuItem in its frontmatter is excluded from the search.
 This query also exposes the `menuTitle` and `slug`, so all that's left to do is map our object into Link.
 What we're left with is a set of easily styled list items nester in `nav` tag.

 If you're looking for a simple way to generate single level menus, this is a really great way to go.
 But what if you're looking for something a little more robust, specifically with nested sub-menus?